-The Americans with Disability Act (ADA) can be one of the most difficult areas of the law for employers to understand, but it's essential that they do so in order to avoid discrimination in hiring.
-Jobs usually have specific duties than need to be performed, and the entire point of hiring someone is to find the person who is best able to perform those duties.
-The ADA, however, significantly limits what you can and can't ask an applicant about their physical abilities.
-In order to avoid practicing discrimination in hiring, first figure out what kind of employment practices the ADA covers and whether your specific business is covered by the ADA.
-Next, learn how to avoid charges of discrimination by safely and legally inquiring about a job applicant's ability to perform the job.
+The Americans with Disability Act (ADA) can be one of the most difficult areas of the law for employers to understand.
+Jobs typically have specific duties that need to be performed, and the entire point of hiring someone is to find the person who is best able to perform those duties.
+The ADA, however, significantly limits what you can and can't ask an applicant with regard to their physical abilities.
+In order to avoid discrimination in hiring, employers must figure out what kinds of employment practices the ADA covers; whether their specific business is covered by the ADA; and then learn how to tactfully and legally inquire about a job applicant's ability to perform the job.

 Employers and Practices Covered by the ADA

 The ADA applies to private employers, state and local governments, employment agencies, and labor unions who have 15 or more employees.
 The ADA applies to all employment-related practices including:

 How to Safely Inquire about an Applicant's Ability

 Whenever you are designing questions on an application or during an interview, keep this simple rule in mind: you can ask about an applicant's ability to do the job, but you cannot ask about any specific disability.
 For example, here are two different questions that both get to the same point, but one is likely in violation of the ADA while the other is probably perfectly alright.

 Incorrect: "Do you think your physical disability would prevent you from lifting this heavy object?"